The school holidays are here again, and you’re running out of ideas to keep the kiddos preoccupied.

 Who doesn’t love a good scavenger hunt?
 Leave a trail of clues or riddles all over the house and have everyone hunt for hidden treasure, which could be anything, really!

-A mini treasure chest filled with your kids’ favourite treats, the latest video game for the whole family to enjoy – it’s all up to you!
+A mini treasure chest filled with your kids’ favourite treats, the newest video game for the whole family to enjoy – it’s all up to you!

 8. Make your own in-house gym